sumnerevans/sumnerevans.com/content/hackathons/how-to-win-hackathon.rst

   hackathon, features (not code) are what make you win.

-- Of course, it's smart to talk a little bit about the technology you used (especially if you are targeting a technoical sponsor prize, or you are using a cutting-edge technology), but that should not be the *primary* focus of your demo.
+- Of course, it's smart to talk a little bit about the technology you used (especially if you are targeting a technical sponsor prize, or you are using a cutting-edge technology), but that should not be the *primary* focus of your demo.